DavidCoenFish/game06/README.md

 to build the vcxproj, .sln<br>
 `.\code\dsc.cmd`<br>
 <br>
-inside the solution file, there are support static lib, sdl static libs [FreeType, HarfBuzz]<br>
+inside the solution file, there are support static lib and applications<br>
 `.\code\solution.sln`<br>
 <br>
 develop functionalty by making an exe to focus on each feature